 I was pretty lucky during my teenage years and early twenties.
-Aside from poor fashion choices and being paralyzed by my emotions (not always related), I credit my growing up to my peers and a few generous, smart adults who steered me towards a sort of ecological view of the world: that everything is connected with everything else.
-I began to learn how to manage strong emotions (a work in progress).
+Aside from poor fashion choices and paralyzing emotions (sometimes related), I credit entering adulthood to peers and a few generous, smart adults who steered me toward an ecological view of the world: everything is connected with everything else.
+I began to learn how to manage strong emotions; a work in progress.
 Better fashion choices came later.
-This revelatory understanding was both awe-inspiring and comforting.
-I did not have a name for this revelation until I was introduced, via psychology, biology, and art, to systems thinking.
+Aspiring to and achieving a level of self-knowledge was awe-inspiring and comforting while, via psychology, biology, and art, I was introduced to systems thinking.
 Then came epistemology: how you know what you know.
 I was twenty-one.

-These days, many more people are becoming comfortable with the interconnectedness of everything through the causes of climate change – no one needs to be a biologist to comprehend how pressure on one part of a system inevitably affects the rest.
+These days, lots of people are becoming comfortable with the idea that everything is interconnected through climate change.
+No one needs to be a biologist to comprehend how pressure on one part of a system inevitably affects the rest.

 Systems thinking is not limited to biological processes.
-In my role as an educator, teaching professional practices for creative entrepreneurs, I explicitly teach systems thinking as a guiding principle because global – systems – thinking – is what it takes to run a business or any kind of endeavor successfully, creative or not.
-It at least gives the process a fighting chance.
+In my role as an educator, teaching professional practices for creative entrepreneurs, I explicitly teach systems thinking as a guiding principle because awareness of the context they operate in is what it takes to successfully run a business or any kind of endeavor, creative or not.
+It gives the process a fighting chance.

-Students – and let’s be frank, we’re all students, official or not – are constant in their desire for simple answers: yes or no, right or wrong, a waste of time or time spent usefully.
+Students are constant in their desire for simple answers: yes or no, right or wrong, a waste of time or time spent usefully.
 Answers are the goal, the thing to get.
-Rather than aiming towards that kind of certainty as the endgame, I stress that embracing process is the more important goal, and that acknowledging and working with complexities will be far more useful for their careers (which will be filled with multiple – and conflicting and changing – answers, anyway).
-They can accept this state of affairs or not, but that’s how the world – in and out of careers – really works.
-Nothing stays the same because…process.
-Younger students are more comfortable with this idea.
-Older students – except those that have experienced multiple failures – are not.
+Rather than aiming towards that kind of certainty I suggest that embracing process is the better goal.
+Wrestling with complexities will be far more useful career-wise because the answers change and the goalposts shift.
+They can accept this state of affairs or not, but that’s how the world, inside and outside of careers, works.
+Younger students are more comfortable with the idea.
+Older students, except those that have experienced multiple failure and success, are not.

 Tavi Gevinson got started early and was famous by the time she was 11.
 She wrote about fashion, then founded a magazine, “Rookie”, before finishing high school.
 Then she went on to commissioned writing and working on the New York stage as an actress.
 Gevinson is one of the first people to prove you could make a living – and start a career – on social media.
 She was always smart, and the process made her smarter.
 And a good writer.
 From The Cut: